 Santa Barbara is about 95 miles north of Los Angeles and the same distance to San Luis Obispo.
 Residents can take the 101 north or south to visit either and will arrive within about one and a half to two hours.

 San Diego County is also home to a number of navy and military families, as the U.S. Navy and U.S. Marines have a big presence throughout this region of California.
 Additionally, This city is also home to a number of leading biotech companies as well as technology companies.
 With a number of public universities, San Diego County attracts many young working professionals.
-San Diego also offers world-famous attractions like Sea World, the Safari Park, and Balboa Park, making it an excellent location for young families as well.
+San Diego also offers world-famous attractions like Sea World, the San Diego Zoo, Safari Park, and Balboa Park, making it an excellent location for young families as well.

 Centrally located, Mission Valley offers families a good mix of townhouses, single-family homes, shops, restaurants, and bars.
 Located near the SDCCU stadium as well as a number of malls, Mission Valley is the perfect hub for families looking for ultimate convenience.